flyway/flywaydb.org/documentation/learnmore/upgradingToTeams.md

 redirect_from: /documentation/upgradingToTeams/
 ---

-# Upgrading to Teams
+# Automatic Teams Trial and Upgrading

-This article assumes you are a proud owner of a Flyway Teams license.
-If you are not, head over to the [download/pricing page](/download) to purchase a license or start a free trial.
+Flyway will enable you to use Teams features within the first 28 days from your first deployment, after which it will revert to Community Edition unless you sign for a [free trial](/download/teams?ref=upgradingTeamsDocs) or purchase a [full license](https://www.red-gate.com/products/dba/flyway/pricing).

 ## Upgrading from community

-If you are currently using Flyway Community there are a few things you need to do to upgrade to using Flyway Teams.
-The process to do so differs depending on how you are accessing Flyway, but broadly consists of telling Flyway to use the [correct edition](/documentation/configuration/parameters/edition), and supplying a [license key](/documentation/configuration/parameters/licenseKey).
-See below for more details for each usage.
+If you are currently using Flyway Community and have obtained a Flyway Teams license, please see [license key](/documentation/configuration/parameters/licenseKey) to read about where to configure this License Key.

 ### Command Line

-If you are using the command line, simply add the `-teams` flag when you invoke Flyway (or use the environment variable `FLYWAY_EDITION=teams`).
-Then provide your [license key](/documentation/configuration/parameters/licenseKey) through any of the supported methods.
+If you are using the command line, simply provide your [license key](/documentation/configuration/parameters/licenseKey) through any of the supported methods.

 For example:
 ```powershell